 Anxiety Has Become A Common Problem

 Anxiety disorders are one of the most common types mental illness in western society.
-Anxiety is a mood disorder in which a large number of people are suffering from.
+A large number of people are suffering from these mood disorders.
 Anxiety can have both external and internal causes.
 For example, stress, dietary habits, trauma, substance abuse, hormone imbalances, medical conditions, etc. Some common anxiety symptoms include high blood pressure, insomnia, panic attacks, focus problems, sweating, anxiousness, and difficulty socializing.

 What Is The Ketogenic Diet?